iRise-Team/damage_severity_classifier/model/README.md

 # Machine Learning Steps

+the notebook we used to created the model is 'bangkit_dmgSev.ipynb'.
+Here is a summary of the steps we did:

 1. Download then extract the data
 2. Exploring, prepare the data using pandas and imageDataGenerator
 3. Create CNN model and train the data using tensorflow